 National Pins And Needles Day is celebrated on November 27 of every year.
 The real origin of this day is forgotten like many other holidays.
-This day was started in the year 1937 to honor the opening of the pro-Labor musical play Pins and Needles on Broadway.
+This day was started in 1937 to honor the opening of the pro-Labor musical play Pins and Needles on Broadway.
 But over decades of time, the original meaning of this day has been forgotten by people, and nowadays, many people view this day as a signal of nervousness to do stitching work or perhaps that crazy feeling you get when your foot goes to sleep.

 History of National Pins And Needles Day